afd/JavaTutorialQuestions/solutions/dd4c.md

 resulting value and the `TwentyFourHour` display mode.

-The helper method `twentyFourHourToSecondsSinceMidnight` is \textbf{static}.
+The helper method `twentyFourHourToSecondsSinceMidnight` is **static**.
 This makes sense because the method computes a straightforward function of its arguments: it does not depend on the state of any `Clock` object.